-When your cat is sitting on your lap and getting pets and scratches, they are probably purring as well.
-This form of nonverbal communication tells you that life is good and that your cat is very happy with the current situation.
+When your cat is sitting on your lap and getting pets and scratches, they are probably purring as well, and maybe even kneading your leg or a blanket.
+This nonverbal form of communication tells you that life is good and that your cat is very happy with the current situation.

 Cats probably also associate their purrs with positive interactions with you.
 When they purr, you continue to pet them.
 It’s almost as if they are training you.